+A parent must provide permission for a student to participate in a field trip.
 The district may ask the parent to provide information about a student's medical provider and insurance coverage, and may also ask the parent to sign a waiver allowing for emergency medical treatment in the case of a student accident or illness during the field trip.
-The district may require a fee for student participation in a field trip to cover expenses such as transportation, admission, and meals.
-If financial assistance is needed, please contact Alto Middle School.
+The district may require a fee for student participation in a field trip to cover expenses such as transportation, admission, and meals; however, if financial assistance is needed, please contact Alto Elementary office.